RuffBudda/21SIXTY-Content/Documentations/ContGen.md

   - Close button positioned in top-right corner like standard modals
   - Improved chart alignment and proper sizing
   - Better visual hierarchy with consistent spacing

+### 31. Usage Dashboard Optimization and Logos (v171)
+- **Location**: `frontend/index.html`, `frontend/styles.css`
+- **Description**: Added SVG logos for OpenAI and AssemblyAI, optimized modal dimensions to prevent scrolling
+- **Implementation**:
+  - Added SVG logos for OpenAI and AssemblyAI in billing cards
+  - Increased modal size to 85vw x 85vh for better content visibility
+  - Optimized all card heights and widths to fit within viewport
+  - Reduced padding and gaps throughout to eliminate scrolling
+  - Fixed chart heights to 160px for consistent sizing
+  - All content now fits perfectly without any scrollbars

 ---